akmn35/new.dist/README.md

 #> [1] 0.2056491
 ```

-`qgld` Quantile function for the Gamma-Lomax Distribution with shape (a,
+`qgld` Quantile function for the Gamma-Lomax distribution with shape (a,
 alpha) and scale (beta) parameters.

 ``` r